-Why is it that some product protection technologies has been around and working for decades, while other retail loss prevention solutions only seem to work for a few months before offenders aren’t impressed?
+Why is it that some product protection technologies have been around and working for decades, while other retail loss prevention solutions only seem to work for a few months before offenders aren’t impressed?
 Many components that factor in to answering this question, but one variable in particular explains a large chunk of the variance in effectiveness window, or “duration of action,” that we observe.

 Effort, Risk, and Reward

 All product protection technology is designed to accomplish the same outcome: deterring or catching thieves.
 But the mechanism of action, or the manner in which they accomplish this outcome, comes in three distinct flavors.

 Increase Effort: The technology makes stealing harder.
 The product is bolted down, behind glass, in a fixture, in an acrylic box, etc.

 Increase Risk: The technology increases the odds of being caught.
 It alarms, makes a click or beep noise when interacted with, alerts an associate, or captures an image.